debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 or I prefer
 [Daniel Miessler tmux](https://danielmiessler.com/study/tmux/) and best of all [Dataplicity.com docs Run Your Scripts In Background](https://docs.dataplicity.com/docs/run-your-scripts-in-background)
 '''
-or many other places if you google for  "tmux tutorial"
+or many other places if you google for  "tmux tutorial".

+NOTE: If you download the files and install using the Zip file you may need to change the permissions on the tmux ..sh files to make them executable.

 ## Install Stress Testing